by Chris Wayan, 2013-

 So the Hawaiian Sea deserves its name: not just big, but briny.
 Just... not as briny as some.

-One intelligent species may even originate in this region--on its western shore, on the prairies around the Hawaiian Sea.
-Well, under them at least--foxtaurs like to burrow.
-This savanna looks ideal for these intelligent child-sized omnivorous centauroid canines I postulate as a likely mammalian candidate for civilization.
+One intelligent species may even originate in this region--on the great steppes west of the Hawaiian Sea.
+(Well, under them at least--foxtaurs like to burrow.)
+This savanna looks ideal for these intelligent, child-sized, omnivorous, centauroid canines I postulate as a likely mammalian candidate for civilization.

-In the low-orbital photo below, north is to upper left; the following tour (STILL JUST SKELETAL) will start in the south west and sail clockwise around the western shores, up to Lake Hess, then down the east coast and end with the wonder of the age, the Hawaiian Canal.
+In the low-orbital photo below, north is to upper left; the tour, still mostly skeletal, will start in the southwest and sail clockwise around the western shores, up to Lake Hess, then down the east coast and end with the economic engine of the whole basin (and the engineering wonder of the age)--the Hawaiian Canal.

-A long section to come on the shores of this large quasi-sea, some 40% of the total area of the Hawaiian complex; larger than our Black Sea.
+For now we'll just outline a voyage around the shores of the West Arm.
+It's a large quasi-sea, some 40% of the total area of the Hawaiian Sea complex; larger than our Black Sea.

-Here's the Dawn-Star scene from Follow the Dream, a foxtaur dance-play set on the Resolution Steppes, about a shaman led by her dreams across the endless dry grass to a hidden lake, village, and eventually, soul-mate.
+Here's the Dawn-Star scene from Follow the Dream, a local dance-play set on the Resolution Steppes; it tells of a shaman led by her dreams across the endless dry grass to a hidden lake, village, and eventually, soul-mate.

 Nezza in Follow the Dream, central Pacifica